 The fundamental driver for Apache projects are the communities and PMCs that contribute to and run those projects.
 As an all-volunteer organization, maintaining the health of the community of committers within a project is critical to Apache and to the project.
 Thus it is important for any third party uses of our marks to properly credit the community behind the project whose mark they are using.

 As a non-profit organization whose mission is to serve the public good, our projects also provide a number of support services for the products that they produce.
 This is both a useful and free resource for the public, but is also an integral part of The Apache Way, and is important to the health of our communities.
 Thus ensuring that third parties provide appropriate links to the free support services and mailing lists that our projects provide is important both to our communities themselves, and to the public who may wish to use Apache products.
 Obviously, third parties that primarily disparage our communities or products are not welcome to use our marks in ways that might be infringing.

 Apache projects are run solely by their PMCs, as projects independent of outside corporations or organizations.
 It is important to maintain both the actual independence of our PMCs from third parties, as well as to ensure that third parties do not use our marks to imply controlling, exclusive, or otherwise exclusionary relationships to our PMCs, projects, or communities.

 Similarly, as an all-volunteer organization, our projects may sometimes be limited in the level or frequency of support or other services that they may offer to the public.
 There are many third parties who have the ability to provide valuable additional services or products related to Apache products.
-Having reputable third parties offering hosted services, support contracts, consulting and training, and other services related to our products is a benefit to the public who uses our products, and often can be a benefit to the long term health of our project communities.
+Having reputable third parties offering hosted services, support contracts, consulting and training, and other services at domain names related to our products is a benefit to the public who uses our products, and often can be a benefit to the long term health of our project communities.

 Other Trademark Guidelines